DevOps for Small Applications

 DevOps Tools

-A DevOps toolchain is a set or combination of tools that aid in the delivery, development, and management of software applications throughout the system development life cycle, as coordinated by an organisation that uses DevOps practices.
+A DevOps toolchain is a set or combination of tools that aid in the delivery, development, and management of software applications throughout the system development life cycle, as coordinated by an organization that uses DevOps practices.

 2021 08 02 ci cd pipeline